Tony Boselli: Life after football

 Boselli participated in numerous business ventures during and after his professional football career.
 Along with former teammates Mark Brunell and Bryan Schwartz, he invested in seven Mattress Firm bedding stores in Jacksonville.
 By the time Boselli left for Texas in 2002, he had sold his interest in the company.
 Boselli and Brunell own all Whataburger franchise locations in the Jacksonville area.
 He also works as the offensive line coach at the Episcopal School of Jacksonville, on the same coaching staff as Brunell.

 Boselli is also a founding partner in IF Marketing with friends and former teammates Jeff Novak and Will Furrer.
 The marketing and advertising firm, with offices in Georgetown, Texas and Jacksonville, Florida, was originally called Intra Focus marketing & advertising.

+Executive career

+Jacksonville Jaguars

+On February 3, 2025, Boselli was hired as the executive vice president of football operations for the Jaguars.

 Personal life

 Since 2005, Boselli has lived in Ponte Vedra Beach, Florida with his wife, Angi and their five children, Andrew, Adam, Ashli, Alexis, and Ansli.
 Boselli has lost a significant amount of weight and now participates in triathlons.